How did you come to be a GP in New England/Northwest?

 If you’re going to move to a rural area that is unknown to you my tip is talk to someone who’s been there.
 This year I was able to talk to the GPT1 registrar training in my current practice, before she moved and I think she found talking to me helpful, like I did before I moved.

 Would you recommend training rurally to other doctors?

 The GP transition is such a big thing, it’s definitely the biggest change I’ve had in my life.
 I’ve had a great experience, I’ve been happy with my training and I wouldn’t change it.
 If I had the opportunity over, I’d do the same.
 I definitely don’t want to move straight back to Sydney!

 GP Synergy provides relocation and education subsidies for rural pathway registrars to help them prepare for their rural training.
-GP Synergy also offers a rural mentor program for doctors interested in talking with a rural pathway registrar about their training experience.
+Learn more in our Explore New England/Northwest Guide.